Newly appointed school board members skip CPS budget council meeting, Martinez addresses committee

 Martinez, Chicago Mayor Brandon Johnson disagree on how to close CPS budget gap

-CHICAGO (WLS) -- There will be a City Council committee meeting on the Chicago Public Schools budget Wednesday at City Hall.
+CHICAGO (WLS) -- The newly appointed Chicago School Board was notably absent from a city council meeting on the Chicago Public Schools budget Wednesday at City Hall.

-CPS CEO Pedro Martinez will speak before Council members in an Education Committee hearing to discuss the district's budget.
+CPS CEO Pedro Martinez spoke before councilmembers in an Education Committee hearing to discuss the district's budget.

 ABC7 Chicago is now streaming 24/7.
 Click here to watch